grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Credits

-Go Humongous With MongoDB Atlas
+Go Humongous With MongoDB Atlas course tutorial

 ### Content
-Most of the text was provided by Tom Van Oijenor and translated from me.
+Most of the text was provided by Tom Van Oijenor and translated by me.
 This is only an educational exercise.
-They can be share upon requested as it is the wish of the writer these recipes reach as many as possible.
+Recipes can be share upon requested.

 ### Media
 The recipe photos were provided by photographer Gaby Van Ingen so please DO ASK permission to use them as they have been share for the solely use of this project.
 Other images used in this site were taken from already published website as this is only an educational exercise.

 ### Acknowledgements
-Special thanks to my Code Institute mentor, for his mentoring during this project and also helping me to sort pagination issues and the javascript behind the form input for the ingredients and methods.
+Special thanks to Tim, Steven and Xavier from the tutor support.
+Thanks a mil to Michael for helping me with the javascript issues behind the form input for the ingredients and methods and to my Code Institute mentor, for his support during this project and also helping with the pagination issues and introducing me to pdb debugger.
-Regarding my desicion to choose for a vegan recipe app, it is my personal passion to promote any kind of projects that promote the care and respect for the animals and resources available in this planet.
+Regarding my desicion to choose for a vegan recipe app, it is my personal passion to colaborate with any kind of projects that promote the care and respect for the animals and resources available in this planet.
-.

 For the project itself I received inspiration from my tutor and also from other students via Slack.
-The Bootstrap Nav tutorial was found through this tutorial [here](https://startbootstrap.com/templates/scrolling-nav/).
-The Bootstrap landing page and footer inspiration [here](https://startbootstrap.com/themes/landing-page/).
-The sign up form was inspired on this model [here](https://www.climaterealityproject.org/joinreality?promo_name=Join%20Reality&promo_creative=navig%20ation&promo_position=homepage_top).
+The pagination tutorial gave me a basic understanding on pagination to understand different templates approaches [here](https://www.youtube.com/watch?v=PSWf2TjTGNY&feature=youtu.be).
+The javascript for the recipe form was based and improved version from [here](https://github.com/stephyraju/spiceworld/blob/master/static/js/main.js).
+The recipe app functionality was based on the task flask tutorial - The Flask Framework Lessons provided by Tim.

 ## License